helixyte/everest-demo/docs/using.rst

    :mod:`everest` supports a custom Collection Query Language (CQL) for querying collection resources.

+   A CQL query consists of a filtering part, an ordering part, and a batching part.
+The filtering part (indicated
-   CQL query expressions are composed of one or more query criteria separated by the tilde ("~") character.
-Each criterion consists of three parts separated by a colon (":") character :
+   CQL query expressions are composed of one or more query criteria.
+There are two types of query crit which each consists of three parts separated by a colon (":") character :

    1. resource attribute name
       The name of the resource attribute to query.
 You can specify dotted